TurkuNLP/BioCreativeVI_CHEMPROT_RE/README.md

 5) scikit-learn library for python (See: http://scikit-learn.org/stable/ )
 6) wvlib library for python (See: https://github.com/spyysalo/wvlib )

-The code can be executed on CPU.
+The code can be fully executed on CPU.
 However, we recommend to run this code on GPU for faster execution.
-In this case, you will also need CUDA libraries be installed.
+In this case, you will need CUDA libraries to be installed.